 Unacceptable Wedding Decorations

-- No living plants, live flowers, plant material, or non-domesticated animals of any kind are allowed in the monument due to the risk of harming or contaminating our native species with non-native species.
+No living plants, live flowers, plant material, or non-domesticated animals of any kind are allowed in the park due to the risk of harming or contaminating our native species with non-native species.

 Acceptable Wedding Decorations

 Silk, dried, paper, or fake flower arrangements; garlands; bouquets; etc. are allowed.